Monfiz/Anas_Portfolio/README.md

 I’m a physics engineer and a data science student at ITAM.
 I have a deep interest in science and the understanding of the world, and also shearing that knowledge.
 More about me and my interests [here](https://github.com/Monfiz/Alex_Portfolio/blob/main/About_alex.md).

+Here you can find my CV in [Spanish]( https://github.com/Monfiz/Alex_Portfolio/blob/main/CV_2022_español.pdf) and in [English]( https://github.com/Monfiz/Alex_Portfolio/blob/main/CV_2022_English.pdf) where you can see mostly my academic career and associative life.

 ## Project 1: Hotel Cancelations prediction
 This project is based on the code made for the final project of the master’s course of Machine Learning at ITAM, in collaboration with my classmates [marcoyel21]( https://github.com/marcoyel21)  and [joelitam2021]( https://github.com/joelitam2021).